Check out what Lord of the Mountain Lutheran Church (ELCA church located in Dillon, Colorado) has to say on their website,

 Here is a well detailed review of the Document. (read here)

-Holy Redeemer Lutheran Church is an ELCA church that has some interesting, non-orthodox beliefs.
+Holy Redeemer Lutheran Church in San Jose, CA is an ELCA church that has some interesting, non-orthodox beliefs.
 This is of no surprise though because they are much like the beliefs that the ELCA leadership hold.

 Holy Redeemer's website says -